michielbdejong/documents/nlnet-grant.md

 ## 9. Follow-ups on the project

 This is a long term project.
 We ask NLnet to help to bootstrap it, but we hope to be sustainable after stable release (thanks to donations).
-So the followup is as soon as it is stable, we add more and more FOSIA to the store.
+So the followup is as soon as it is stable, we add more and more FOSIA to our store implementation.

 If we don't have anymore funding, that's also fine.
-If enough people are using it, more and more HSP will be there.
+If enough people are using our store implementation, more and more HSP will use it also.
 So the community will be able to maintain the implementation by itself.
-And us, the founders, will continue to maintain our hosts and provide FOSIA (added by the community) to our users.
+And us, the founders, will continue to maintain our HSP and provide FOSIA (added by the community) to our users.